 Confidential Private Except in extreme circumstances, involving imminent danger to one's self or others, nothing will be shared without your explicit permission.
 Conversations are kept as confidential as possible, but information is shared with key staff members so the University can offer resources and accommodations and take action if necessary for safety reasons.
-Case Management & Victim Support Services (504) 314-2160 or srss@tulane.edu
+Counseling &amp; Psychological Services (CAPS) (504) 314-2277 Case Management & Victim Support Services (504) 314-2160 or srss@tulane.edu